YottaDB/YDBDoc/MessageRecovery/errors.rst

 CETOOMANY, Too many compiler escape substitutions in a single statement

-Compile Time/Run Time Error: This indicates that the program being compiled contained more nested substitutions than allowed; that is 1024.
+Compile Time/Run Time Error: This indicates that the program being compiled contained more nested substitutions than allowed; that is, 1024.

 Action: Reduce the number of substitutions to less than 1024.